joshday/OnlineStats.jl/docs/src/dataviz.md

 # Data Viz

 !!! note
-    Each example plots one million data points.
+    Each of the following examples plots one million data points, but can scale to infinitely many observations, since only a summary (`OnlineStat`) of the data is plotted.

 ## Partitions